Mark Coleman (hurler)

-Mark Coleman (born 23 December 1997) is an Irish hurler who plays as a left wing-back for club side Blarney, divisional side Muskerry and at inter-county level with the Cork senior hurling team.
+Mark Coleman (born 23 December 1997) is an Irish hurler who plays as a midfielder for club side Blarney, divisional side Muskerry and at inter-county level with the Cork senior hurling team.

 Playing career

 Scoil Mhuire gan Smál

 Coleman first came to prominence as a hurler with Scoil Mhuire Gan Smál in Blarney.
 Having played hurling in every grade during his time at the school, he usually lined out at midfield on the senior team.
 On 16 March 2016, he scored nine points as Scoil Mhuire Gan Smál defeated Roscommon CBS by 0-17 to 2-09 to take the All-Ireland title in the third tier Cusack Cup.

 University College Cork

 After lining out for the University College Cork freshers' team in his first year at university, Coleman was added to the senior team in advance of the 2020 Fitzgibbon Cup.
 On 23 February 2019, he won a Fitzgibbon Cup medal after lining out at midfield in UCC's 2-21 to 0-13 defeat of Mary Immaculate College in the final.

 Coleman played in a second successive Fitzgibbon Cup final on 12 February 2020.
 Lining out at right wing-back, he ended the game with a second successive winners' medal after the 0-18 to 2-11 defeat of the Institute of Technology, Carlow.